-- 2: wait until v receives SAFE messages from all children in intracluster tree - 3: if v is not cluster leader then - 4: send SAFE message to parent in intracluster tree - 5: wait until CLUSTERSAFE message received from parent - 6: end if - 7: send CLUSTERSAFE message to all children in intracluster tree - 8: send NEIGHBORSAFE message over all intercluster edges of v - 9: wait until v receives NEIGHBORSAFE messages from all adjacent intercluster edges and all children in intracluster tree - 10: if v is not cluster leader then - 11: send NEIGHBORSAFE message to parent in intracluster tree - 12: wait until PULSE message received from parent - 13: end if - 14: send PULSE message to children in intracluster tree - 15: start new pulse
+- 1: wait until v is safe - 2: wait until v receives SAFE messages from all children in intracluster tree - 3: if v is not cluster leader then - 4: send SAFE message to parent in intracluster tree - 5: wait until CLUSTERSAFE message received from parent - 6: end if - 7: send CLUSTERSAFE message to all children in intracluster tree - 8: send NEIGHBORSAFE message over all intercluster edges of v - wait until v receives NEIGHBORSAFE messages from all adjacent intercluster edges and all children in intracluster tree - 10: if v is not cluster leader then - 11: send NEIGHBORSAFE message to parent in intracluster tree - 12: wait until PULSE message received from parent - 13: end if - 14: send PULSE message to children in intracluster tree

+15: start new pulse

-Theorem 8.7.
+Theorem 10.11.
 Let m_C be the number of intercluster edges and let k be the maximum cluster radius (i.e., the maximum distance of a leaf to its cluster leader).
 The time and message complexities of synchronizer γ are

-$$T(\gamma) = O(k)$$ and $M(\gamma) = O(n + m_C)$.
+$T(\gamma) = O(k)$ and $M(\gamma) = O(n + m_C)$.

 Proof.
 We ignore acknowledgements, as they do not affect the asymptotic complexities.
 Let us first look at the number of messages.
-Over every intracluster tree edge, exactly one SAFE message, one CLUSTERSAFE message, one NEIGHBORSAFE message, and one PULSE message is sent.
+Over every intracluster tree edge, exactly one SAFE message, one CLUSTERSAFE message, one NEIGHBORSAFE message and one PULSE message is sent.
 Further, one NEIGHBORSAFE message is sent over every intercluster edge.
 Because there are less than n intracluster tree edges, the total message complexity therefore is at most $4n + 2m_C = O(n + m_C)$.

 For the time complexity, note that the depth of each intracluster tree is at most k.
-On each intracluster tree, two convergecasts (the SAFE and NEIGHBORSAFE messages) and two broadcasts (the CLUSTERSAFE and PULSE messages) are performed.
+On each intracluster tree, two converge casts (the SAFE and NEIGHBORSAFE messages) and two broadcasts (the CLUSTERSAFE and PULSE messages) are performed.
 The time complexity for this is at most 4k.
 There is one more time unit needed to send the NEIGHBORSAFE messages over the intercluster edges.
-The total time complexity therefore is at most 4k + 1 = O(k).
+The total time complexity therefore is at most 4k + 1 = O(k). // all nodes in B(v, r) are now processed